iamnicolecurry/Minecraft-Pixel-Circle-Generator/README.md

 ## Additional Information

 For more information, tutorials, and updates, visit our [Website](https://speedwallop.com/).
+You can also explore more about Minecraft on [Minecraft's official website](https://www.minecraft.net/).